Head of House - Miss L Manners

 Native Americans (American Indians, Amerindians, Amerins, Indyans, Injuns, or Red Indians) are indigenous peoples, who lived in the Americas prior to the European colonization; some of these ethnic groups still exist.
 The name "Indians" was bestowed by Christopher Columbus, who mistakenly believed that the places he found them were among the islands to the southeast of Asia known to Europeans as the Indies.

-Indus House is set up in the same manner as all of the other Houses, with each of the ten house groups containing a selection of students from across the five year groups.
+Indus House is set up in the same manner as all of the other seven Houses.
+Each House comprises of ten House groups, each with a selection of students from across the five year groups.
 This helps to encourage all of the different year groups to mix, and certainly helps our new starters to settle into the Academy.